cloudera-labs/hive-sre/troubleshooting.md

 This happens when running against *MySQL* and there is a translation issue with the timezone set on the server.
 Override this with the client by adding the following to the jdbc connection url: `serverTimezone=UTC`.

 For example: `jdbc:mysql://m01.streever.local:3306/hive_50?serverTimezone=UTC`

+### 'No Progress Exception'

+This happens when a connection is usually made but the application fails to make progress initializing.
+The check was added for certain scenarios that hung the application indefinitely.

+Under some conditions, the connection may take a bit longer to establish and this process kicks in and kills the application.
+Sometimes a "High-Availability" RDBMS might have just enough of a delay to trigger this process.
+In that case, you can extend the time given for the check by adding:

+`reportingInterval: 1000`

+to the configuration yaml file.
+Add it before or after the `parallelism` setting at the level indent level.